Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 #### Questions
 1. Why do we forget information?
 Failure due to encode.lack of attention.Never transfered the information to long term memory.
+2. What is decay ?`287`
+3. Who do we forget ?`287` Prcesses which contribute towards decay ?
+4. Proactive interference and retroactive interference ?
+Example ?`288`
-2. What are the major memory impairments?
+5. What are the major memory impairments?
-3. Difference between interference and decay?In decay, the old books are constantly crumbling and rotting away, leaving room for new arrivals.
+6. Difference between interference and decay?In decay, the old books are constantly crumbling and rotting away, leaving room for new arrivals.
 Interference processes suggest that new books knock the old ones off the shelf, where they become inaccessible.
-4. `Forgetting is caused by the actual loss or modifi cation of information or by problems in the retrieval of information ?` Most research suggests that material that has apparently been lost because of interference can eventually be recalled if appropriate stimuli are presented (Tulving & Psotka, 1971; Anderson, 1981), but the question has not been fully answered.
+7. `Forgetting is caused by the actual loss or modification of information or by problems in the retrieval of information ?` Most research suggests that material that has apparently been lost because of interference can eventually be recalled if appropriate stimuli are presented (Tulving & Psotka, 1971; Anderson, 1981), but the question has not been fully answered.
-5.
+5. Amnesia ? retrograde amnesia ?
+Anterograde amnesia ?`290`
 ---
 #### Summary
 ---